gchq/gaffer-doc/docs/administration-guide/gaffer-config/graph-metadata.md

 ## Configuring a Standard Deployment

-To change any of the values for a standard Gaffer deployment all thats needed is to configure the JSON file for the `graphConfig`.
+To change any of the values for a standard Gaffer deployment all that's needed is to configure the JSON file for the `graphConfig`.
 The key value pairs in the file can then be configured as you wished and upon restarting the graph the values will be updated (assuming the file is loaded correctly).